Skip to content

 • package: the Java base package.

 • application: the application's name.
-It is used as a prefix in several Java classnames (i.e., no spaces, first letter in uppercase, etc...) and in various other places.
+It is used as a prefix in several Java classnames (i.e., no spaces, first letter in uppercase, etc...) and in various other places, such as window titles and the TRIP service names.

 Example: